Equations of tropical varieties: Toric varieties and their tropical models

 \subsection{Toric schemes over $\Fun$ and $\T$}

 Let $N \cong \Z^n$ be a lattice with dual lattice $M$.
 The datum of a rational polyhedral fan $\Delta$ in $N_\R$ determines an $\Fun$-scheme as in the usual construction of toric varieties.
 For each cone $\sigma \in \Delta$, there is a corresponding monoid $M_\sigma = M \cap \sigma^\vee$.
 If $\tau\subset \sigma$ is a face then $M_\tau$ is a localization of $M_\sigma$.
-Hence adjoining zeros to these monoids and taking $\spec$ results in a collection of affine $\Fun$-schemes that glue together according to the incidence relations of the fan $\Delta$ to give an $\Fun$-scheme $X^\Delta$.
+Hence adjoining zeros to these monoids, after writing them multiplicatively, and taking $\spec$ results in a collection of affine $\Fun$-schemes that glue together according to the incidence relations of the fan $\Delta$ to give an $\Fun$-scheme $X^\Delta$.
 Base change to a ring $R$ yields the usual toric variety over $R$ associated with the fan $\Delta$.
 The full subcategory of $\Fun$-schemes spanned by the objects of the form $X^\Delta$ is equivalent to the category of toric varieties and torus-equivariant morphisms.

 Kajiwara \cite{Kajiwara} and Payne \cite{Payne} have each studied toric varieties over $\T$.
-The $\T$-points of the open torus stratum are canonically identified with the points of $N_\R$, and $X^\Delta(\T)$ is then the polyhedral partial compactification of $N_\R$ dual to the fan $\Delta$, with a codimension $i$ stratum at infinity for each $i$-dimensional cone.
-For example, $\PP^n(\T)$ is an $n$-simplex.
+The $\T$-points of the open torus stratum are canonically identified with the points of $N_\R \cong \mathbb{R}^n$, and $X^\Delta(\T)$ is then the polyhedral partial compactification of $N_\R$ dual to the fan $\Delta$, with a codimension $i$ stratum at infinity for each $i$-dimensional cone.
+For example, $\PP^n(\T)$ is homeomorphic, and combinatorially equivalent, to an $n$-simplex.

 \begin{remark} Given a toric variety $X_k$, where $k$ is a valued field, some authors refer to the corresponding tropical scheme $X_\T$ as the tropicalization of $X_k$. \end{remark}